What is PPD?

 All learner members need to complete PPD in order to gain their qualification.
 You can find full details about this requirement in our PPD Guide, but in summary you will need to do the following:

 From 2018 onwards all students currently with the IFoA are required to submit their PPD on an annual basis.
 As the minimum number of credits required per year for PPD is so low, only 3 credits per year, we would hope that this is not too demanding and can still be obtained whilst studying for exams as not to delay qualification.

 Students must inform the IFoA if they need to record a break in their PPD, for example for Parental leave, a career break or change in life or career circumstances.
-The IFoA will only allow a certain number of years to be recorded as a break before any previous experience logged with us to the written off.
+The IFoA will only allow a certain number of years to be recorded as a break before any previous experience logged with us will be written off.
 Please contact Education Services to discuss your particular situation.

 Objectives and Competencies